-\NAV SCI 331-0 Naval Operations Introduction to basic concepts and tools required for safe and proper operation of naval vessels.
+NAV SCI 331-0 Naval Operations Introduction to basic concepts and tools required for safe and proper operation of naval vessels.
 Students become proficient at maneuvering boards, concentrating on interception, pass-no-closerthan, and wind problems.
 Formation operations, external communications, replenishment at sea, and ship handling.
 NAV SCI 336-0 Evolution of Warfare Evolution of warfare since the Battle of Marathon, including the evolution of modern amphibious operations.
 Students develop understanding and knowledge of the classic principles of war, the evolution of the conduct of war, and the strategies, decisions, and actions of commanders and their troops.
+NAV SCI 338-0 Fundamentals of Maneuver Warfare (formerly 346-0 Amphibious Warfare) Broad aspects of warfare and their interactions with modern maneuver warfare doctrine.
+Specific focus on the historical influences that shape current operational, strategic, and tactical aspects of maneuver warfare in present and future armed conflicts.